. Banner Image by Gary Hundt

 This workshop is designed to provide practical training on aquatic survey techniques for the California tiger salamander, California red-legged frog, and western pond turtle.
 The range of these three rare and protected species overlap and they often occur in similar pond habitats.
 The lecture session will include a review of the biology and ecology of these species, identification of life stages, state and federal regulations, and approved survey protocols.
 The field trip sessions will provide field training in aquatic survey techniques, including dip net sampling for CTS larvae, evening spotlighting for frogs, and turtle visual encounter surveys and trapping.

-Instructor Bio: Dave Cook and Jeff Alvarez are experts on amphibian and reptile ecology and conservation, conduct herpetological research, and hold state and federal permits for three pond species.
+Dave Cook and Jeff Alvarez are experts on amphibian and reptile ecology and conservation, conduct herpetological research, and hold state and federal permits for three pond species.

 Native Plant Garden Volunteer Day